Travel insurance

 Firstly, check what your home insurance and private health insurance policies already cover you for and whether you have travel insurance through your credit card or current account.
 If so, make sure it offers enough cover for your trip.

-Most insurers offer three levels of cover for each type of policy, ranging from basic, which is the cheapest, to premium, which is the most expensive.
+Most insurers offer three levels of cover for each type of policy, ranging from basic, the cheapest, to premium, the most expensive.

 Don’t scrimp on essentials like medical expenses but don’t pay extra for cover you don’t need.